Preparing for a Checkride

 2. Have your IACRA application filled out and signed by your instructor.
 It's not a bad idea to have a paper copy already signed by your instructor as well just in case the government website is down.

-3. Know your FTN number and your IACRA Login Information
+3. Know your FTN number and your IACRA Login Information (Your logbook is not a bad place to keep this information)

 4. Have your medical, basic med info and such ready.